Woman's Belly with hands heart shape around belly button with flower on top

 FAQ from Readers

-Unfortunately, no. While massage guns can be used to help relieve muscle tension and improve circulation, there is no evidence that you can use a massage gun on stomach fat to break up fat cells.
+While massage guns can be used to help relieve muscle tension and improve circulation, there is no evidence that you can use a massage gun for belly fat to break up fat cells.

-Can you use a massage gun on the lower abdomen?
+Can you use a massage gun on abdomen?

-If you have more questions about using a massage gun on the stomach, talk to your doctor or physiotherapist.
+Talk to your doctor or physiotherapist if you have more questions about using a massage gun on the stomach.

 Take care!